matter-labs/zksync-web-era-docs/docs/api/hardhat/getting-started.md

 ## Interact with the contract

-The template project contains another script to interact with the contract, `use-greeter.ts`.
-To execute it, enter the address of the deployed Greeter contract in the `CONTRACT_ADDRESS` variable:
+The template project contains another script to interact with the contract.

+1. Enter the address of the deployed Greeter contract in the `CONTRACT_ADDRESS` variable of the `use-greeter.ts` script:

 ```typescript
 import { Provider } from "zksync-web3";